Why should my toddler learn how to dress?

-- pull down elasticized pants.
+- pull their pants up and down

-- find the neck and armholes in tops.
+- find the neck and armholes in tops

 By 3 years old, look for your child to:

-- putting on socks and shoes
+- put on socks and shoes

-- putting on tops and t-shirts with no help
+- put on tops and t-shirts

 - Let your toddler do what they can, then help them with the harder tasks.

 It's important not to rush your toddler — they will need time and practice to learn.
-If they make a mistake, first let them recognise where they've gone wrong and help them fix it.
+If they make a mistake, let them recognise where they've gone wrong and help them fix it.

 Learn more here about the development and quality assurance of healthdirect content.

-Last reviewed: August 2020
+Last reviewed: July 2023